 Awards & recognition

 Baker Hughes continues to be recognized by our industry and leading sustainability organizations.
-Aligned to our strategy and commitment to strong financial returns, these achievements are a further reflection of our progress as a differentiated energy technology company and as a top employer in many of the communities where we conduct business:
+Aligned to our strategy and commitment to strong financial returns, these achievements are a further reflection of our progress as a differentiated energy technology company.